Cloud

 • Lessons focus on our responsibility as stewards of the land

-Growing Year by Year: A Progression of Learning Across Grades
+Growing Year by Year: A Progression of Learning

 Our Primary School shares a common theme each year: Harmony with Nature.
-Every grade level experiences this theme matching their growth stage.
-As students’ progress, they develop their academic skills and emotional understanding.

-First and second graders start by observing and identifying.
 Kids use their senses to spot patterns in nature and show empathy through stories and games.
 They learn by watching, feeling, and using their imagination.

-Third and fourth graders think more about systems and connections.
 Pupils begin to ask “why” and “how” as they study ecosystems, energy flows, and what communities need.
 They use reading and math skills in real-world projects that involve planning, measuring, and working together.

 How We Assess Growth

-• Portfolios showcasing student work, journals, and project documentation
+• Portfolios & project documentation

-• Teacher observations of collaboration, resilience, and curiosity
+• Teacher observations of curiosity & resilience

-• Student reflections to build metacognition and voice
+• Student reflections to build voice

-• Morning mindfulness or emotional check-ins
+• Morning mindfulness check-ins

-• Integrated thematic lessons (e.g. using math to measure compost success)
+• Integrated thematic lessons

-• Nature-based exploration and documentation
+• Nature-based exploration

 Our Learning Environment